csc301-fall-2019/team-project-chalmer-s-cards/d1/product-and-planning.md

 #### Q5: What are the user stories that make up the MVP?

 #### 1. Full Service Shelters
-- As staff at the Full-Service Shelters, we often get clients coming to our facilities looking for a place to stay, however, we are often at full capacity or sometimes completely empty.
-I want to use the Chalmer's map to see if others have space when we are full or let other shelters know that we have space when we have vacancies.
-We also want to notify clients where the nearest shelter that has space is.
+- As staff at the full-service shelter, I want to receive real time data keeping track of how many people are currently in my shelter and other shelters around the city so that I know when and where to refer people to other shelters if fire occupancy for my shelter has been reached.
 - Acceptance Criteria:
     - I want to have an accurate count of the number of people in various homeless shelters in Toronto.
+    - I want to have a simple display of how many people are in my shelter.
 #### 2. Respite center
-- As a respite center home staff, a lot of time must go into actually maintaining the home and helping a large number of homeless get settled in available space.
-With this app, I want to quickly refer to any clients coming in and out to other shelters so no one will have to be kicked out or left unattended.
-This is so I can ensure our capacity is within the fire code specifications, the shelter never gets too crowded, and everyone has a place to sleep.
+- As a respite center home staff, I want to quickly refer any clients coming in and out of the shelter to other shelters that have available beds so I can ensure everyone has a place to sleep while also ensuring that fire occupancy for the shelter doesn't get out of hand.
 - Acceptance Criteria:
     - I want the number of people in the shelter to ensure a legal amount of people are in the building well below the fire code.
 #### 3. Out-of-the-cold Shelter
-- As staff working at an out-of-the-cold shelter, my job sometimes gets busy and often leaves me with little chance to effectively track and convey the people coming in and out of my shelter.
-With this device, I want to have the ability to monitor the number of people coming in and out and sending the information out to other shelters.
-This is so I and others can not refer clients to my shelter when it is full and I can ensure our capacity is within the fire code specifications, the shelter never gets too crowded, and everyone has a place to sleep at night.
+- As a out-of-the-cold shelter staff, I want to have the ability to monitor the number of people coming in and out so I can send the information out to other shelters to ensure other shelters don't refer people to an already full shelter.
 - Acceptance Criteria:
     - I want to have a highly accurate count for current occupancy so that the fire code is not violated.
     - I want to be able to know real-time changes so that any change over the fire code can be quickly dealt with.